 In the coming weeks, Google is planning to make some fundamental differences to the way each keywords quality score is calculated.

-Previously, adwords quality score was worked out based on the past behavior of the keyword and the click-through rate of the ad (and a multitude of other semi-enigmatic factors).
+Previously, the AdWords quality score was worked out based on the past behaviour of the keyword and the click-through rate of the ad (and a multitude of other semi-enigmatic factors).
 And once the score had been calculated, it was fixed.

-The effect of this be Google making a more accurate and up-to-date decision as to whether or not to show an advertisers ads, and how much you’ll pay for that click.
+The effect of this is Google making a more accurate and up-to-date decision as to whether or not to show an advertiser’s ads, and how much you’ll pay for that click.

 According to Google:

 Your ads will be more likely to show when they’re relevant and less likely to show when they’re not.
 This means that Google users are apt to see better ads while you, as an advertiser, should receive leads which are more highly qualified.”